ellysh/bash-programming-from-scratch/manuscript/GeneralInformation/operating-system.md

 Pseudo-parallel processing means that only one task is executed at any given time.
 However, task switching is so fast that the user doesn't notice it.
 He feels like his computer reacts immediately to any action he takes.
 In fact, however, every program and OS component gets its hardware resources at strictly defined moments.

-In the case of computers with multiple processors or [multi-core] processors (https://ru.wikipedia.org/wiki/Ядро_микропроцессора), several programs are executed simultaneously.
+In the case of computers with multiple processors or [multi-core processors](https://en.wikipedia.org/wiki/Multi-core_processor), several programs are executed simultaneously.
 Roughly speaking, the number of simultaneously executed tasks is equal to the number of cores of all the computer processors.
 At the same time the principle of preemptive multitasking with constant task switching is preserved.
 It is universal and does a good job of load balancing multi-processor and multi-core systems.
 This makes it possible to maintain an acceptable response time for the user.

 #### Интерфейс пользователя